kokkos/kokkos-tools/README.md

 # Kokkos Tools

 Kokkos Tools provide a set of light-weight of profiling and debugging utilities, which interface with instrumentation hooks built directly into the Kokkos runtime.
-Compared to 3rd party tools, these tools can provide much cleaner, context-specific information: in particular, they allow kernel-centric analysis and they use labels provided to Kokkos constructs (kernel launches and views).
+Compared to 3rd party tools these tools can provide much cleaner, context-specific information: in particular, they allow kernel-centric analysis and they use labels provided to Kokkos constructs (kernel launches and views).

 Under most circumstances, the profiling hooks are compiled into Kokkos executables by default assuming that the profiling hooks' version is compatible with the tools' version.
 No recompilation or changes to your build procedures are required.

 Note: `Kokkos` must be configured with `Kokkos_ENABLE_LIBDL=ON` to load profiling hooks dynamically.
 This is the default for most cases anyway.

-# Using Kokkos Tools
+## General Usage

 To use one of the tools you have to compile it, which will generate a dynamic library.
 Before executing the Kokkos application you then have to set the environment variable `KOKKOS_TOOLS_LIBS` to point to the dynamic library.
 Many of the tools will produce an output file that uses the hostname as well as the process id as part of the filename.